rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has removed Action and Page caching from Action Pack.
 You will need to add the `actionpack-action_caching` gem in order to use `caches_action` and the `actionpack-page_caching` to use `caches_pages` in your controllers.

+* Rails 4.0 has the removed XML parameters parser.
+You will need to add the `actionpack-xml_parser` gem if you require this feature.

 * Rails 4.0 changed how `assert_generates`, `assert_recognizes`, and `assert_routing` work.
 Now all these assertions raise `Assertion` instead of `ActionController::RoutingError`.

 * Rails 4.0 also changed the way unicode character routes are drawn.
 Now you can draw unicode character routes directly.
 If you already draw such routes, you must change them, for example: